7 Lucy (text story)

 Text-only story about a girl with an imaginary friend.
 6130 words.
 30 minutes reading.

 Carol sat up in her bed; her ears perked.
 It was the middle of the night and she strained her hearing.
 There was the distant sound of a voice talking a mile a minute.
-Her beside clock told her it was three o’clock in the morning.
+Her alarm clock told her it was three o’clock in the morning.
 She got out of bed and made her way down the hall to the room where the voice came from.
 There was a faint glow of a nightlight from underneath the door.
 Carol did not have to press her ear against the door to know that her daughter, Lucy, was awake.

 Carol entered the room.
-She saw her six-year-old daughter at her vanity mirror.
+She saw her six-year-old daughter sitting at her vanity mirror.
 Lucy had switched on her lamp, which only lit her surrounding area, making her look like an old-time movie star about to go on stage.
 Her play-cosmetics case was opened, and she was drawing all over the mirror with the little lipsticks.
 There were red and pink stick-figures drawn all over the glass surface.
 They looked like little children floating in a giant bubble.

 “Lucy, what are you doing?”
 The little girl child turned around in her chair, not in the least bit concerned that her mother was there.
 She even looked happy to be caught awake.